rougier/CNCC-2020/README.md

 ### Starters

-**April 5, 2019 (9:30-11:30)** **Linear Algebra.** This course will introduce vectors and matrices, how to peform operations such as addition & multiplication on these objects and the correspondence with geometry and the resolution of a system of linear equations.
+#### Linear Algebra

+This course will introduce vectors and matrices, how to peform operations such as addition & multiplication on these objects and the correspondence with geometry and the resolution of a system of linear equations.
 Exercises will be given for the next lesson.

 **April 12, 2019 (9:30-11:30)** **Differential Equations.** We'll first correct exercises from the previous lesson then we'll cover first-order differential equations (that can